CroLinuxGamer/Dotfiles/README.md

 ### [mpd](https://www.musicpd.org/)

-Yes i use `mpd` for my music.
-I love `mpd` because I can play song on my phone while it is on my pc trought network with `mpd`.
+Yes i use mpd for my music.
+I love mpd because I can play song on my phone while it is on my pc trought network with mpd.

 Here my [config](.config/mpd/mpd.conf) (very basic yo can use it right away).
 You need to place config in it's respective place: `~/.config/mpd/mpd.conf`